Cyclic Objects from Surfaces: Introduction

 The paper is organized as follows.
-In Section \ref{cyclicprelimini}, we recall the notion of a (co)cyclic object in a category.
-In Section \ref{seccobs}, we recall some facts about $3$-cobordisms and their presentation via special ribbon graphs.
-In Section \ref{cobcyclic}, we construct (co)cyclic objects in the category of $3$-dimensional cobordisms.
-In Section \ref{catprelimini}, we review ribbon categories and their graphical calculus, braided Hopf algebras, and related concepts.
-Section \ref{algebraiccyclic} is dedi\-cated to (co)cyclic modules from categorical (co)algebras.
-In Section \ref{tftsrel} we relate, via the Reshetikhin-Turaev TQFT, the (co)cyclic objects from surfaces with (co)cyclic modules associated to the coend of an anomaly free modular category.
-In Section \ref{related}, we discuss paracyclic objects in the category of connected cobordisms.
-In \nameref{appendix}, we recall some known facts about (co)ends of a braided pivotal category, thought as universal (co)modules.
+In Section~\ref{cyclicprelimini}, we recall the notion of a (co)cyclic object in a~category.
+In Section~\ref{seccobs}, we recall some facts about $3$-cobordisms and their presentation via special ribbon graphs.
+In Section~\ref{cobcyclic}, we construct (co)cyclic objects in the category of $3$-dimensional cobordisms.
+In Section~\ref{catprelimini}, we review ribbon categories and their graphical calculus, braided Hopf algebras, and related concepts.
+Section~\ref{algebraiccyclic} is dedi\-cated to (co)cyclic modules from categorical (co)algebras.
+In Section~\ref{tftsrel}, we relate, via the Reshetikhin--Turaev TQFT, the (co)cyclic objects from surfaces with (co)cyclic modules associated to the coend of an anomaly free modular category.
+In Section~\ref{related}, we discuss paracyclic objects in the category of connected cobordisms.